 Submission Criteria and Review

-In addition to the manuscript, authors are asked to provide (1) an abstract (250 words or less), (2) a diversity statement (250 words or less), as well as (3) a current resume or CV, which includes a list of current publications if applicable.
+In addition to the manuscript, authors are asked to provide (1) an abstract (250 words or less), (2) a personal diversity statement (250 words or less), as well as (3) a current resume or CV, which includes a list of current publications if applicable.
 Submissions are reviewed on a rolling basis throughout the year by Article Selection Editors and the Editor in Chief of the GILJ.
 The review process can take several weeks as we make every effort to carefully consider articles that meet our selection criteria.
 We appreciate your patience during exam periods and the summer months when the review process is likely to be protracted.

 The journal strongly prefers electronic submissions through Scholastica or email.
 Submissions should be made to: